 Try soft resetting your TV.
 This will restart your TV’s software, reboot the power, and may resolve any glitches, like freezing.

-Turn your TV off and unplug it for 10 to 15 minutes.
+Turn your TV off and unplug it for about 30 seconds.
 Plug it back in and turn it on.

 Play something on-screen to see if the freezing continues.